Sunday, 7 June 2020

-None of these institutions or ideas originated in the United States.
+None of these ideas or institutions originated in the United States.
 All can be traced to earlier history, from the Greco-Roman world and European history from the Middle Ages to the eighteenth century Enlightenment.

 There was nothing new about a republic.
-The Founding Fathers admired and were influenced by the Roman Republic.
+The Founding Fathers were influenced by the Roman Republic, founded five centuries before Christ.
 The Netherlands, Venice, Genoa, and the Swiss Confederation were or had been republics for hundreds of years by 1776.
-Even Britain had been as well, though for only eleven years (1649-1660).
+Even Britain had been a republic as well, though for only eleven years (1649-1660).

 The US was not a democracy in its origins, and in some respects it still is not.
-The makers of the Constitution were not enthusiastic about that system.
+The makers of the Constitution were generally opposed to democracy, which they equated with mob rule.
 They created the Electoral College to ensure that presidents were not elected by the popular vote.* Their distrust of democracy also partly explains why the Senate is a thoroughly undemocratic body, with two Senators from every state, regardless of population.
 State legislatures, not the voters, elected senators until 1913.

 Voting was restricted to white males before the Civil War, and some states enforced literacy tests and poll taxes.
 Women did not get the right to vote or hold public office until 1919, except in a couple of western states.
 After the end of slavery, many states denied blacks of civil rights, including voting rights.

 As for free market economics, Scottish philosopher Adam Smith published the founding text in 1776, The Wealth of Nations.
-His concern, however, was with the good of consumers (everybody) not employers and traders, who he viewed as a conniving, dishonest lot.
+His concern, however, was with the good of consumers (everybody) not employers and traders, who he viewed as a conniving, dishonest bunch in general.

-The idea of religious freedom in Western countries arose out of the Wars of Religion that followed the Protestant Reformation.
+The idea of religious freedom in the West arose out of the deadly Wars of Religion that followed the Protestant Reformation.
 The Dutch introduced religious toleration in the late 16th century, the British by the late 17th.
 Enlightenment thinkers in Europe advocated complete freedom of religious belief.
+People in America were part of that discussion.
+They did not invent it.

 The view that the USA is morally superior to other nations is belied by its history of slavery and segregation, horrific treatment of Native Americans, and discrimination against immigrants of “inferior races," including the Irish, Asians, Jews, Southern and Eastern Europeans, and Hispanics.